At least 32 civilians killed in eastern Congo, says the U.N. - NewsBreak

 At least 32 civilians killed in eastern Congo, says the U.N.

-DAKAR, Senegal (AP) — At least 32 civilians have been killed by rebel groups in eastern Congo's Ituri province, said a spokesman for the United Nations.
+At least 32 civilians have been killed by rebel groups in eastern Congo 's Ituri province, said a spokesman for the United Nations.

 Calling the situation “confusing,” Dujarric said it is hard for the U.N. peacekeeping mission in Congo to get more information due to restricted movement in the area.